 Concrete example

-Investment Banking / Resource | Link | Benefits | Disadvantages | Types of Businesses Favored |
+Investment Bank / Resource | Link | Benefits | Disadvantages | Types of businesses favored |

 ---|---|---|---|---|

-BMO Capital Markets | BMO Capital Markets | Strong presence in Canada, varied sectoral expertise, large network of contacts | High fee structure, sometimes lengthy process | Large companies, industrial companies, technologies |
+BMO Capital Markets | BMO Capital Markets | Strong presence in Canada, varied sector expertise, extensive network of contacts | High fee structure, sometimes lengthy process | Large companies, industrial companies, technologies |

-RBC Capital Markets | RBC Capital Markets | Solid reputation, wide range of services, strong financing expertise | Expensive Services for Small Businesses | Large companies, financial companies, energy |
+RBC Capital Markets | RBC Capital Markets | Solid reputation, wide range of services, strong financing expertise | Expensive services for small businesses | Large companies, financial companies, energy |

-CIBC Capital Markets | CIBC Capital Markets | Personalized solutions, good network of contacts, expertise in mergers and acquisitions | Less experience with small businesses | Large companies, growing SMEs, real estate |
+CIBC Capital Markets | CIBC Capital Markets | Customized solutions, good network of contacts, expertise in mergers and acquisitions | Less experience with small businesses | Large companies, growing SMEs, real estate |

-TD Securities | TD Securities | Excellent market analysis expertise, good consulting services, strong national presence | Complex fee structure, less focus on startups | Large companies, financial companies, healthcare |
+TD Securities | TD Securities | Excellent expertise in market analysis, good consulting services, strong national presence | Complex fee structure, less focus on startups | Large companies, financial companies, healthcare |

-Scotia Capital | Scotia Capital | Strong international presence, expertise in structured financing, large network | High fees, complexity of services | Large corporations, energy companies, natural resources |
+Scotia Capital | Scotia Capital | Strong international presence, expertise in structured financing, extensive network | High fees, complex services | Large companies, energy companies, natural resources |

 National Bank Financial | National Bank Financial | Good knowledge of the Quebec market, services adapted to SMEs, customer proximity | Less experience in international markets | SMEs, local businesses, technologies |

-Desjardins Capital Markets | Desjardins Capital Markets | Local expertise, financial solutions adapted to SMEs, strong presence in Quebec | Fewer resources than big banks, less international experience | SMEs, agricultural businesses, local businesses |
+Desjardins Capital Markets | Desjardins Capital Markets | Local expertise, financial solutions adapted to SMEs, strong presence in Quebec | Fewer resources than large banks, less international experience | SMEs, agricultural businesses, local businesses |

-Goldman Sachs Canada | Goldman Sachs | Strong international expertise, high quality services, wide range of financial services | Very high fees, sometimes inaccessible for small businesses | Large companies, multinationals, technology companies |
+Goldman Sachs Canada | Goldman Sachs | Strong international expertise, high-quality services, wide range of financial services | Very high costs, sometimes inaccessible for small businesses | Large companies, multinationals, technology companies |

-JP Morgan Canada | J.P.
-Morgan | Global reputation, strong expertise in mergers and acquisitions, large network of contacts | Expensive services, administrative complexity | Large corporations, energy companies, multinationals |
+JP Morgan Canada | JP Morgan | Global reputation, strong expertise in mergers and acquisitions, extensive network of contacts | Expensive services, administrative complexity | Large companies, energy companies, multinationals |

-Lazard Canada | Lazard | Expertise in financial advice, strong analytical capacity, personalized services | High fees, fewer resources for small transactions | Large companies, companies undergoing restructuring, mergers and acquisitions |
+Lazard Canada | Lazard | Expertise in financial consulting, strong analytical skills, personalized services | High fees, fewer resources for small transactions | Large companies, companies in restructuring, mergers and acquisitions |

-BDC (Business Development Bank of Canada) | BDC | Specialist support for SMEs, flexible financing, advisory programs | Fewer services for large companies, limited focus on international transactions | SMEs, startups, local businesses |
+BDC (Business Development Bank of Canada) | BDC | Specialized support for SMEs, flexible financing, advisory programs | Fewer services for large companies, limited focus on international transactions | SMEs, startups, local businesses |

-Investment Quebec | Investment Quebec | Diversified financing programs, support for regional economic development, local expertise | Fewer resources for large international transactions, bureaucratic process | SMEs, local businesses, innovative businesses |
+Investment Quebec | Investment Quebec | Diversified funding programs, support for regional economic development, local expertise | Fewer resources for large international transactions, bureaucratic process | SMEs, local businesses, innovative businesses |

 Export Development Canada (EDC) | EDC | Export support, financing and insurance for international transactions, extensive global network | Less focused on domestic transactions, potentially high fees | Exporting companies, SMEs, large companies with international ambitions |

-FTQ Solidarity Fund | FTQ Solidarity Fund | Patient and flexible financing, support for Quebec businesses, sectoral expertise | Less focus on international transactions, specific investment criteria | SMEs, growing businesses, local businesses |
+FTQ Solidarity Fund | FTQ Solidarity Fund | Patient and flexible financing, support for Quebec businesses, sector expertise | Less focus on international transactions, specific investment criteria | SMEs, growing companies, local businesses |

-Experience and sector expertise
+Industry experience and expertise

-Experience Verification
+Experience verification

 Contact network